What’s the Ideal Cost of Launching a Food Product in India?

 Frequently Asked Questions

-The average food product development cost in India?
+The average product development cost in India?

 This is because it entails not merely the recipe but also Research and Development, food formulation, lab trials, shelf-life testing, packaging, licenses, and scale-up.

-More money needs to be spent on the development costs with the inclusion of functional ingredients, special health claims, longer shelf life, export requirements, and multiple formulation trials.
+More money needs to be spent on the development costs, with the inclusion of functional ingredients, special health claims, longer shelf life, export requirements, and multiple formulation trials.

 Does food formulation have the highest costs in product development?